nooralbonne/my-notes/README.md

 # my-notes
-## I am noor albonne
+## Hello, I'm [NOOR ALBONNE]

-**Hello, I'm [NOOR ALBONNE], a computer science graduate from Al-Balqa'a Applied University.
+__**A computer science graduate from Al-Balqa'a Applied University.
 I'm passionate about coding and interested in collaborative projects, and I'm excited to contribute to impactful projects.
-Let's connect and start creating something exceptional together!**
+Let's connect and start creating something exceptional together!**__

-1. CLI: command line interface ++
+1. CLI: command line interface
 2. GUI: graphical line interface
 3. Interface: system that allow users to interact or communicate with pc
 4. Command: system that take input via text – we need terminal